 Legitimate hard inquiries cannot be removed.
 However, if you spot an inquiry that was unauthorized or made in error, you can dispute it.

 Yes, if an inquiry was made without your knowledge or explicit permission, you can have it removed from your credit report.
-At times, unauthorized inquiries may also be due to clerical errors or even identity theft.
+At times, unauthorized hard inquiries may also be due to clerical errors or even identity theft.

 Removing an unauthorized or inaccurate hard inquiry can potentially improve your credit score, especially if the inquiry is recent.